Pre-Medicine: Applying for Medical School

-- Application Seminar - The application seminars offered during Fall and Spring terms each year will be the most accurate and current source of information and advice about the application process, obtained directly from the medical schools and application services.
+- Application Seminar - The application seminars offered during Fall and late Winter or early Spring terms each year will be the most accurate and current source of information and advice about the application process, obtained directly from the medical schools and application services.
 The Spring seminars are usually held in May once the current year’s application cycle is analyzed for trends.
 They are announced on the pre-med listserve.

 - To get started, go to the Pre-Medical File Intake Web Form within the Health Pofessions Portal.
 You will login to your pre-med student profile (same username and password you created for your profile for letters of evaluation).
 You MUST complete this form in order to initiate the process of opening your pre-medical file.
 You will be able to log back into your account to make edits to this web form.